 Marshall Weinberg Endowment, to support research in the areas of population issues, in particular how malnutrition, poor health, and lack of education affect societies, and how populations impact the environment.

-Elizabeth Burland is a doctoral candidate in public policy.
+Elizabeth Burland is a doctoral candidate in sociology and public policy.

 Consequences of Rural-Urban Inequality: The Role of Geographic Variation in Educational Inequality